noegvil/noegvil/README.md

 # Hi 👋, I'm Noelia
 * 🎯 I'm a Software Development student at [42 Málaga](https://www.42network.org/)
 * ⚡ Devoted to C programming, where the magic of low-level meets the world of operating systems
-* 🌱 I’m currently learning JAVA
+* 🌱 I’m currently learning Scala
 * 🎓 I studied Economics

 <h3 align="left">My journey in 42:</h3>